VISIT ITALIAN WINERIES LANGHE

 Visitare_cantine_Langhe_600x300

-Visits to wineries in the Langhe are probably one of our most popular experiences.
-To learn about the world-famous Barolo, Barbaresco, Nebbiolo, and symbols of the area, but also to discover native and lesser-known wines.
-To surprise you, they were tasting white wines such as Arneis or Alta Langa.
-Wines and typical products are the best way to know an area.
+To get to know the world-famous Barolo, Barbaresco, Nebbiolo, and symbols of the area, but also to discover native and lesser-known wines.
+A taste of white wines such as Arneis or Alta Langa to surprise you.
+Wines and typical products are the best way to know a territory.

 This often-overlooked region in northwest Italy is home to some of the country’s most excellent, authentic, and exceptional wines.